iden3/circomlib/circuits/basics/multiplexer/switcher/README.md

 ## Description

-This template receives two inputs `L` and `R` and returns the two values switched according to a third boolean input `sel`.
+This template receives two inputs `L` and `R` and returns the the same two values but switched or not, depending on a third boolean input `sel`.

 ## Schema